mxbmrp3

 2. Run the installer - it will:

-• Install to the correct plugins folder
+• Install to the correct plugins folder for each game

 • Handle upgrades automatically (preserves your settings)